status-im/nim-eth/doc/rlp.md

 The `toXX` and `read` family of procs may raise a `RlpTypeMismatch` in case of type mismatch with the stream contents under the cursor.
-A corrupted RLP stream or an attemp to read past the stream end will be signaled with the `MalformedRlpError` exception.
+A corrupted RLP stream or an attempt to read past the stream end will be signaled with the `MalformedRlpError` exception.
 If the RLP stream includes data that cannot be processed on the current platform (e.g. an integer value that is too large), the library will raise an `UnsupportedRlpError` exception.